We're hiring sales reps in the Omaha metroSee the role →

 Does homeowners insurance cover siding damage from storms?

-Homeowners insurance typically covers siding damage from hail, wind, and storm events.
-Vinyl siding shows visible denting or punctures, fiber cement shows chipped edges or spatter marks, wood-based siding shows impact craters or split boards.
+Homeowners insurance usually covers siding damage from hail, wind, and storm events.
+Vinyl shows dents or punctures, fiber cement shows chipped edges or spatter marks, wood-based products show impact craters or split boards.
 Documentation matters.
-Photos taken immediately after storms help establish the damage timeline.
-Insurance adjusters assess the extent and coverage under the policy deductible and dwelling coverage limits.
-Material upgrade during replacement requires homeowner payment of the difference between covered material and upgraded choice.
+Photos right after the storm establish the damage timeline.
+Adjusters assess extent and coverage against your deductible and dwelling limits.
+If you want to upgrade materials during replacement, you pay the difference between what insurance covers and what you choose.

 Explore Siding Options for Your Property

-Material choices, installation details, and real-world performance across Omaha homes.
+Material choices, installation details, and what we've actually seen hold up on Omaha homes.